SexChrLab/SCC-alignment/README.md

 If you would like to use publicly available data to set up and test our pipeline for sex chromosome complement aware genomics analysis techniques, we provide links to data from the Genome in a Bottle project at the National Institute for Standards and Technology (NIST).
 You can read more about it here: https://www.nist.gov/programs-projects/genome-bottle

 In summary, the Genome in a Bottle project aims to provide benchmarking data for the development of standards for genomic analysis.
 They are rigorously analyzing a specific set of human samples using many sequencing technologies to characterize genomic variants and gene expression differences.
 They are making both the data and the results publicly available for the scientific community.
+We link to specific test files for the modules in the Readme inside the directories for each module.

 The samples we will link to are derived from 2 family trios (son, mother, and father).
 Our methods do *not* at all require samples to be from related individuals, but we do mark this description to help label samples as having Y chromosomes (sons and fathers) versus not having a Y chromosome (mothers).
 Knowing or having the data to find out the sex chromosome complement genotype is essential to running our pipelines.